 'A potently beguiling account of these oceanic wayfinders'

 CHRIS MOORE, NEW ZEALAND LISTENER

 PUBLISHED: June 2021 ISBN: 9780995131804

 Limpbound, 230 x 163mm.
 256 pages. \$39.99

-Charles Nainoa Thompson were on our kines, brokens to be bone, and be put the resources around as and be said, "one gost posted from fair half," and that was fed fielded adreas too.
-He swarted to pull 'table on or the see to bring heat pride and diginity to our culture and to give it to our follows and give it to our children.
-Our contract was the contract of the contract would inflict and demanded a strict and exacting training regimes per persaure the crew.
-He also issould a non-regordisch challenge to his son.
-"My dad came to me after one of our meetings, kind of angry, and this is verbuins: "Okay, you want to narigate.
-Nainoas?
-So who is your teacher?"
-And that was the key question, and he already knew the answer to the question.
-Then he said, "If Man don't come, you don't go."
-If the force of the conformation surprised Thompson, the demand its didn't.
-He already know that his navigation study was barely scratching he surface and that the desperately needed help.
-When I aded him when he found the confidence to approach Pailing to ask him to teach-given he master anxiety met had washed his hands of the Howsilian in 1945-I said there was no confidence, that it was simply a matter of horsing to also him.
-If they were to honour Eddie-Alkan's dream, then he had no option.
-Plailing was the man he needed.
+Charles Nainca Thompson were on our knees, lowden to the hone, and he put the resources around as and he said, "our goss need to find Table."
+And that was falled in dreat too.
+He susted to pull Table to our of the sea to bring heat pride and digin to our cultures and to give it to our diffusion, and agive it to our diffusion, to our cultures and to give it to our diffusion.
+Our cultures and the contract of the contract would limite and demanded a strict and exacting training regime to prepare the cew Re also issued an one-negotable challenge to his son.
+My dad came to me after one of our meetings, kind of angry, and this is: My dad came to me after one of our meetings, kind of angry, and this is: An and the same of the And that was the key question, and he already howe the answer to the question.
+Then he sald, 'If Mass door force, you don't go,' If the force of the confrontation surprised Thompson, the demand size didn't.
+He already know that his normation study was barely exactalized. didn't.
+He already know that his navigation study was barely scratching he surface and that the desperative proceeds they.
+When I asked him when he found the confidence to approach Pailing to ask him to teach-given he master anxiety may be a support of the student of the Houselinian in yes?--I said there was no confidence, that it was simply a matter of horizing to also him.
+If they were to homour Eddie-Alkan's dream, then he had no option.
+Plailing was the man he meeded.
 Limited by the technology of the day and the remoteness of Falling's whereabouts, it was several weeks before Thempson could track him down.
-Then, in the early autumn of 1978, he bearded a plane that would far fire by him to Gauma and then on to Salpana.
-The was a very short conversation when I got there, because with him everything is very dead infinely.
-Wou does I need to Tall to 18.5 of 18.5 63 he the bushy's ancount "finomas set sail from his Central Profits the model and south you special, so the west of the figure has been provided by the profits the profits and south you set that the profits of mind for his profits and the profits of the profits of the set that the profits of the setting south to set the set that the profits of the setting south to seat a rooter that would see this vesse interactive with the profits of the setting south to seat a rooter that would see this vesse interactive shall be the setting south to seat a rooter that would see this vesse interactive shall be the setting south to seat a set to set the setting south to set the se Few other details from the wysage remain, other than that Tümons son and daughter settled on the uninhabited lands to the outs of mode days Kaielia, and that Tümonan eventually sailed home.
-Academics are thousever, also to estimate that the wayge almost certainly occurred sometime between the years 1900 and 1900.
-According to archaeologic DE Louise Furey of the Anackland War Memorial Museum Tümaki Paeri Hira, radiocarbon dating of archaeological sites and paleocerwironment.
-141 Fifty Years a Feminist
+Then, in the early autumn of 1978, he bearded a plane that would far fire by him to Gauran and then on to Salpane.
+The was a very short conversation when I got there, because with him everything is very closed simple.
+We do the root for talk it, on Salpane and it was a very short conversation when I got there, because with him everything is very closed insight.
+We don't need to talk it to Salpane and insight.
+We don't need to talk it to Salpane and the Salpane 63

+Few other details from the voyage remain, other than that Tümosan on and daughter settled on the unimbabetic ands to the bouth of mode day Kaitalia, and that Tümosan eventually sailed home.
+Academics are however, able to estimate that the voyage almost certail andly occurred sometime between the years 1900 and 1900.
+According to archaeologic Details of the Course from the years 1900 and 1900.
+According to archaeologic Details of the Course from the York of the Course from the York of the William of the York of the Yo

+141

+Fifty Years a Feminist